guzmo/xyz-docker-dev-api/README.md

     ```

 Inside your local repository you need to create a file called **github_secret.env**.
-The API uses this in production so it is needed here as well.
+The API uses this in production so it is needed here as well. **Secret can be anything during development**.

 This file should only contain one row which is